Professor George Vassiliou

 Research

-Research Focus: The Vassiliou Group seeks to understand the cell-autonomous and cell-non-autonomous processes involved in transformation of normal to leukaemic haemopoietic stem cells and to identify genetic vulnerabilities of myeloid malignancies that can be exploited as targets of novel anti-leukaemic therapies.
+Research Focus: The Vassiliou group seeks to understand the cell-autonomous and non-cell-autonomous processes involved in transformation of normal HSCs to leukaemic stem cells and to develop new therapeutic approaches to prevent and/or treat AML, MDS and related myeloid malignancies.

 Vassiliou Group photo